jyuhuan/NLPStudio/src/nlpstudio/resources/penntreebank/README.md

 		<img src="http://yuhuan.me/articles/img/ptb-explained/gap-mapping.png" width="600" />

 		**Figure 1**: A mapping of gappping. the `NP` for *Bill* maps to the  the `NP` for *Mary*, and the `NP` for *a pencil* maps to the `NP` for *a book*.

+		In the original PTB annotation, a gap-mapping index is connected to a constituent's syntactic category with an equal sign, before the co-index: `NP-BNF=2-1`

 2. A **word node** represents a word in the parse tree.
 Notice that PTB comes with two versions of trees.
 One is without the part-of-speech (POS) tags.
 The other has POS tags one level right above the words.
 The difference is shown in the following figure.